 The National Park Service will continue to restore areas disturbed by past land uses to more natural conditions.
-Such areas are concentrated in the East Everglades and Pine Island areas of the park and include former agricultural areas, airstrips, residential fill pads, roads, borrow pits, canals and other human-made features on lands incompatible with ecosystem restoration purposes and fulfilling other park goals, once those lands are in federal ownership such as the AM radio and commercial airboat sites along Tamiami Trail, and remnant telephone and electric poles and equipment.
+Such areas are concentrated in the East Everglades and Pine Island areas of the park and include former agricultural areas, airstrips, residential fill pads, roads, borrow pits, and canals.
 The project will attempt to restore natural topography and habitats and involves demolishing and removing nonhistoric structures, removing materials (including fill material), filling in borrow pits, and controlling and removing invasive nonnative vegetation.
-Any potential cultural resources (such as archeological sites or historic structures and the Old Tamiami Trail) would be evaluated for eligibility for the National Register of Historic Places before a decision about disposition is made.
+Any potential cultural resources (such as archeological sites or historic structures) would be evaluated for eligibility for the National Register of Historic Places before a decision about disposition is made.
 Decisions would be made in consultation with the state historic preservation office, the appropriate tribe(s), local governments, and others.